Fadli Zon: Library and culture

 Fadli established the Fadli Zon Library in Jakarta in 2008.
 According to the Indonesian World Records Museum (MURI), it is the country's largest private library and also includes Indonesia's "most complete" coin and stamp collections.
+The library holds over 50,000 volumes, including ancient manuscripts, old newspapers, rare books, traditional weapons (keris, spear, sword, badik), long-play records, historical textiles, eyeglasses, paintings, statues, and other cultural artifacts.
 Fadli has also established the Fadli Zon Cultural House in Tanah Datar, West Sumatra; the Fadli Zon Creative House in Depok, West Java; and the Sundanese Cultural Village in Bogor, West Java.
 He has received 30 MURI records for his collections and other cultural activities.

 Fadli has a large collection of traditional kris daggers and chaired the Indonesian National Kris Secretariat for the 2016–2021 term.

 Personal life

 Fadli is married to Katharine Grace, a banker, and they have two daughters.

 Awards

 Fadli is the recipient of several awards.